-If your doctor suspects you have meningitis, they’ll order certain tests to determine whether you have aseptic meningitis or bacterial meningitis.
+If your doctor suspects you have meningitis, they’ll order tests to determine whether you have aseptic meningitis or bacterial meningitis.

 You’ll be instructed to rest, drink plenty of water, and take medications to help relieve your symptoms.
 Analgesics and anti-inflammatory medications may be recommended for pain and fever control.
-Your doctor might also prescribe specific medications if the aseptic meningitis was caused by a fungal infection or by a treatable virus, such as herpes.
+Your doctor might also prescribe medications if the aseptic meningitis was caused by a fungal infection or by a treatable virus, such as herpes.

 Very few people with aseptic meningitis end up with a lasting illness.
 The majority of cases resolve within one to two weeks after the onset of symptoms.